aromalri/Ykol/site/content/_index.md

     We hope our humble venture could attract more young minds to the world of organic farming, both in physical labour and technological support.
-This is especially important in the present scenario when there is an alarming issue in food adulteration and various health issues connected with that.
+This is especially important in the present scenario when there is an alarming issue of concern in food adulteration and various health issues connected with that.
 intro:
   heading: What we offer
   text: 'We offers high quality, organic and sustainable ; rice for the meals.'